Bound by Corruption by BelovedStranger

 If you are curious, then we may journey there instead of your village, and I shall show you.

 “No, thank you.”
 Her refusal was instant, her voice flat.
 She was not going anywhere with him.
 Instead, he was coming with her, she thought gloomily.
-How was she to explain this to her family?

 No.

-Or, we can return to my domain and forget about this dull business of families for the greater pleasure of becoming better acquainted with each other.
+Or, we can simply return to my domain and forget about this dull business of families for the greater pleasure of becoming better acquainted with each other.

 Kagome sighed, ignoring the heat that flickered to life at his suggestion.
 “You’re incorrigible.”
-Though the conversation was not going as well as she’d hoped, Sesshomaru being obtuse, which was unsurprising, she was loath to return to the oppressive silence they’d shared all morning.
+Though the conversation was not going as well as she’d hoped, Sesshomaru being difficult, which was unsurprising, she was loath to return to the oppressive silence they’d shared all morning.

 The back of her hair was yanked.
 Not too rough but not exactly gentle either.
 Her head wiped around.
 When Sesshomaru saw her glance back at him, he opened his maw, allowing the end of her braid to fall from his mouth.